zeus-ctrl/git-bats-demo/README.md

 The write-up below uses better practices, so it won't perfectly match the solution in the video.

-We don't explain the details of all the various tools and commands e use here.
+We don't explain the details of all the various tools and commands we use here.
 You should definitely look these up online if you have questions or want to learn more.